Signs to Look Out For

 The average lifespan of a wood-burning stove is 10 to 20 years, but taking care of your stove and keeping a close eye on it can mean that you can extend its lifespan to the better half of the number above.
-But, experts like Burning Log, warn that if you are noticing the signs listed below pertaining to your heat appliance, it might be time to consider investing in a newer, safer model.
-Read on to find out how to spot the signs that your wood stove is aging.
+But, experts like Burning Log warn that if you are noticing the signs listed below pertaining to your heat appliance, it might be time to consider investing in a newer, safer model.
+Read on to find out how to spot the signs that your wood stove is ageing.

 Signs Your Wood Stove Needs Replacing

 The steel on the top of your stove, as well as on the sides of it, should be flat and smooth.
 If you notice a warp that shouldn’t be there in any part of your stove, it is likely a sign you need a new stove since this will dramatically reduce its efficiency.
 When the steel is warped, more (or less!) air is allowed into the stove which makes it more dangerous to use.

 If dark smoke venting from your stove becomes a regular occurrence, that is a clear sign that your stove does not have an efficient combustion system.
 The dust in your house may dramatically increase when you use your wood stove because of how much smoke and soot it produces.
 Newer stove models are designed to produce significantly less smoke and have a more efficient combustion system.
 These systems burn more parts of the wood so that fewer particles and gases are released into the air.